Torajabu/KnowledgeBase-System-SQL-Server-Analytics-Project/README.md

 This project highlights practical experience in:

 * SQL Server database design
-* Managing large datasets using BULK INSERT
+* ETL pipelines using BULK INSERT
+* Large-scale data handling and performance considerations
 * Writing analytical SQL using joins, aggregates, and window functions
 * Performance-aware query design with indexing
 * Translating analytical insights into recommendations that support business decisions